 Our Study Support Service is available for all studies that meet our eligibility criteria, regardless of location, study type, study size, therapy or research area.
 Our offer includes a range of practical services to support study placement, set-up, and delivery monitoring to enable recruitment to agreed time and target.

 The NIHR Clinical Research Network is supporting a charity-funded study in patients with a high risk form of heart attack called non-ST elevation myocardial infarction acute coronary syndrome.
 The RapidNSTEMI study, funded by the British Heart Foundation, is investigating whether these patients benefit from immediate treatment to unblock the arteries around the heart, rather than the standard approach of treatment within 72 hours.

 Having the RapidNSTEMI study on the NIHR Clinical Research Network portfolio is very attractive.
 The Local Clinical Research Network East Midlands assisted in both the costing and promotion of the study; for example, working out the cost of a trial or how to achieve the same output for less cost by not asking for ordinary service costs.
 It’s examples such as these which may seem obvious to them, but not always to us.
 This makes a big difference to overall costs.”

 - Professor Anthony Gershlick, Chief Investigator, RapidNSTEMI study, Honorary Professor of Interventional Cardiology, University of Leicester

 We additionally offer a dedicated pathway to help charities access our support.
-Charities can become an non-commercial partner of the NIHR, which provides quicker access to our research delivery infrastructure in the NHS, essential training and ISRCTN registration.
+Charities can become an NIHR non-commercial partner, which provides quicker access to our research delivery infrastructure in the NHS, essential training and ISRCTN registration.

 NIHR non-commercial partners have access to a suite of resources to help you and the researchers you fund to get the best from our services.
 Members of the Association of Medical Research Charities also benefit from the provision of Research Part B costs.